MUD sticks to Australian authors. In truth, it needs to. Now entering its

 MUD is now gearing up for its busiest time of the year.
 In

 addition to organising the panel of five who are judging this year’s literary

 prize – which will be announced and presented at an Adelaide Writers’ Week

 session on Monday 2 March – MUD will also be presenting one of its two major

 fund-raising literary lunches, at Penny’s Hill winery in McLaren Vale, on

 Sunday 1 March.
 The event’s guest author is Christos Tsiolkas, Celebrated

-The Slap, Barracuda and Loaded, who will speak with
+writer of The Slap, Barracuda and Loaded, who will speak with

 Laura Kroetsch about his new novel Damascus.

 “We’re all about authors and books, but MUD certainly isn’t your standard book club,” says Parkinson, arching an eyebrow.
 “Good wine, good food, good people, good discussions – our events offer a rare peek behind the curtain, to reveal what makes our great writers tick, and that’s something every MUD guest has found fascinating.”